cloudbitvps/developers.scalingo.com/markdown/scalingo-json-schema/index.md

 ## The manifest

-In some situations, it is mandatory for us to get a description of the project.
-What is/are the required addons, environment variables, etc. This document describes how to write a JSON manifest file which will be interpreted by our platform when someone wants to deploy a project.
+This document describes how to write a JSON manifest file which will be interpreted by our platform when someone wants to deploy a project.
 The file must be located at the root of the project and be named either `app.json` or `scalingo.json`.
 The latter will always take priority over the first one.